Using GPC with Google's Android CLI

 That entire surface is what GPC handles.
 217 typed endpoints across the Android Publisher API, the Play Developer Reporting API, and the Play Custom App Publishing API.

-# Scaffold a new project (Google's CLI)
+# Scaffold a new project (Android CLI)

 android create --template compose-tutorial --name MyApp